nikolanovoselec/m365-mcp-server/README.md

 ---

 Built with ❤️ for the Model Context Protocol ecosystem.
-Empowering AI applications with secure, production-grade Microsoft 365 integration.
+Empowering AI applications with secure, robust Microsoft 365 integration.